suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 > **new** model we must generate a _Database Migration_ and _update_ our
 > database.

-Since we just added a new model we need to create a migration
+Since we just added a new model, we need to create a migration.

+"`shell dotnet ef migrations add AddGameNights

 ```shell
 dotnet ef migrations add AddGameNights
 ```

 > NOTE: The name of our migration should attempt to capture the database
 > structure change we are making.
-In this case we are `Add`ing the `GameNights`
+In this case we are `Add'ing the `GameNights`
 > table.

 ## Next up: ensure your migration is good